Skip to content

 The client receives a compact response: memories, pages, decisions, graph context, or diagnostic state.
 The source of truth stays local.

-- Claude Code plugin: slash commands such as /brief, /capture, /recall, /distill, and /handoff.
+• Claude Code and Codex plugins: slash workflows such as /brief, /capture, /recall, /distill, and /handoff.

-- wenlan CLI: setup, service management, status, recall, search, store, spaces, model, key, and doctor.
+• wenlan CLI: setup, background service management, status, recall, search, capture, memories, spaces, models, keys, and doctor.

 04